Member Travel Grants for Next-Generation R&E Networking Leaders

 Travel grant applications will be announced prior to each Quilt member event in 2013.
-The deadline for grant applications for our upcoming Quilt 2013 Winter Member Meeting is January 7, 2013 to attend the Quilt Member meeting in February.
+The deadline for grant applications for our upcoming Quilt 2013 Fall Member Meeting is August 9, 2013.
 Any applications received after the deadline will be considered only if funding remains available after evaluating the applications received on or before the due date.

 Applications will be reviewed by The Quilt’s Prom Committee comprised of representatives of Quilt member organizations.
 Preference will be given to applications for women and/or minorities.

 Grant awardees will be notified at least 14 days in advance of the conference in order to qualify for preferable airline ticket pricing.